lkrych/samefrequency/README.md

 [Same Frequency Live](https://still-taiga-52460.herokuapp.com/#/)

-Same Frequency is a loose clone of [plug.dj](https://plug.dj)

-## Minimum Viable Product

-Same frequency is a web application inspired by plug.dj, a web service that enables people from across the world to groove to music together.
+Same Frequency is a web application inspired by plug.dj, a web service that enables people from across the world to groove to music together.
 Same Frequency is a spin on this application that encourages people to listen to the radio together.

 Same Frequency utilizes Ruby on Rails on the backend, a PostgreSQL database, and React with Redux framework on the frontend.